ramyadhadidi/ramyadhadidi.github.io/_pages/about.md

 ### More About Me!

-Before Rain, I was a machine learning researcher at [SK hynix](http://www.skhynix.com/).
-I worked at the intersection of hardware, software, and CMOS image sensors (CIS), focusing on the efficient execution of cutting-edge computer vision workloads.
+Before Rain, I worked as a machine learning researcher at [SK hynix](http://www.skhynix.com/), where I focused on the intersection of hardware, software, and CMOS image sensors (CIS) to enable efficient execution of cutting-edge computer vision workloads.
 Later, at SK hynix, I worked on the implementation of novel algorithms in computational solid-state drives (SSD).

 I got my Ph.D. in computer science from the Georgia Institute of Technology in 2021.
 I had the pleasure to work with Professor [Hyesoon Kim](https://www.cc.gatech.edu/~hyesoon/) at [HPArch](http://hparch.gatech.edu) lab.
-My area of research falls within computer architecture, but I usually reach out to new areas.
-Specifically, I worked on processing in and near memory, edge devices, robotics, and deep learning.
+My research interests lie within computer architecture, but I am always eager to explore new areas.
+Specifically, I have worked on processing in and near memory, edge devices, robotics, and deep learning.
 My [thesis](http://hdl.handle.net/1853/64765) focused on enabling edge and IoT devices (i.e., resource-constrained devices, robots, and drones) to execute deep neural networks (DNNs) collaboratively, efficiently, securely, and reliably.
+I am excited to continue this work in industry and explore new ways of pushing the boundaries of edge systems.

-I received my bachelor's degree from the Sharif University of Technology in electrical engineering and my master's degree from Georgia Tech in computer science.
-I spent most of my time in high school on astronomy and ended up with a couple of medals in national and international olympiads (two silvers and one gold).
-From astronomy to electronics and then to computer science is a long road, but that is a story for another day.
+I received my bachelor's degree in electrical engineering from the [Sharif University of Technology](https://en.wikipedia.org/wiki/Sharif_University_of_Technology), and my master's degree in computer science from Georgia Tech.
+During my high school years, I dedicated most of my time to astronomy and earned several medals in national and international olympiads ([IOAA](https://en.wikipedia.org/wiki/International_Olympiad_on_Astronomy_and_Astrophysics)), including two silvers and one gold.
+Although my journey from astronomy to electronics and then to computer science has been long, that's a story for another day.

 I support Linux, open-source software, free internet, and the right to repair.
-I play all kinds of board and video games (mostly grand strategy games).
+I play all kinds of board and video games, particularly grand strategy games from Paradox Interactive.
 I maintain my own car.
 I crave to play post-rock someday.
 I enjoy spending my time in nature.
 I play squash, tennis, ping pong, soccer, do rock climbing (bouldering specifically), cycling, skiing, and backpacking.

 <!-- ## News